Leaf-Agriculture/docs/docs/weather_endpoints.md

 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/weather/historical/field/{fieldId}/hourly`

-Get hourly historical by leaf user and field
+Get hourly historical by leaf user and field.
+If the dates are not defined in the endpoint, the response will return data from the last seven days.

 | Parameter (to filter by)     | values                                                      |
 |------------------------------|-------------------------------------------------------------|